Are you an adviser? Go to Unbiased Pro

 How do Revolut and Monzo fees compare?

-Premium accounts for Monzo range from £3 to £17 per month, while Revolut subscription accounts range in price from £3.99 to £45 per month.
+Premium accounts for Monzo range from £3 to £17 per month, while Revolut’s subscription accounts cost between £3.99 and £55 per month.

-Revolut charges a 2% fee (minimum of £1 per withdrawal) on UK withdrawals over £200 per month or over five withdrawals each month, whichever threshold is reached first.
+Revolut charges a 2% fee (minimum of £1 per withdrawal) on cash withdrawals in the UK or overseas over £200 per month or over five withdrawals each month, whichever threshold is reached first.

-Revolut does not offer overdraft facilities, while Monzo’s overdrafts have interest rates of between 19% and 39% EAR.
+Revolut does not offer overdraft facilities because it is not yet a fully licensed bank in the UK, while Monzo’s overdrafts have interest rates of between 19% and 39% EAR, depending on your credit score.

 Is Monzo or Revolut better for spending abroad?